 ALERT: The Asian longhorned beetle (ALB) was discovered near the Boston/Brookline boundary on July 3, 2010, and is still a significant concern for Brookline.
 The ALB poses a significant threat to many hardwood tree species.
 Federal, state and local officials are continuing to investigate.
-Officials established a 1.5 mile regulated area around the site where the infested trees were found, which remains in effect in 2011.
+Officials established a 1.5 mile regulated area around the site where the infested trees were found, which remains in effect.
 No wood and woody debris greater than 1/2” in diameter is allowed to leave the regulated area.
 All residents are encouraged to look for the ALB and report any sightings.
-Please click here for the full ALB alert and informationincluding details on reporting suspicious tree damage or beetles, disposing of wood or woody debris, a map of the regulated area, and links to updates.
+Please CLICK HERE FOR THE FULL ALB ALERT, NEWS AND INFORMATIONincluding details on reporting suspicious tree damage or beetles, disposing of wood or woody debris, a map of the regulated area, and links to updates.

 Winter Moth, a defoliating caterpillar, is an insect pest whose population is growing exponentially in the northeast, after its initial identification in 2003 in eastern Massachusetts.
 The insect detrimentally affects all deciduous trees and shrubs where it lays its eggs, when caterpillars feed on buds, leaves and flowers.
 Adult moths are visible and active during the early winter months.
 In accordance with the Park Division's proper integrated pest management approach, either B.t.k. or Conserve is used to control the Winter Moth in a few select areas of Town.
 The Town will continue to monitor the insect's population and impact.
 For current updates, photographs and other information on the Winter Moth visit UMass Extension.